nsubrahm/launcher/docs/on-premises.md

 ## Configuration file

 The following configuration file can be set-up to generate environment variables and to control overall installation.
+It is **strongly recommended** to not change values of any of the parameters.

 ```json
 {